anishmss/rna-seq-analysis/README.md

 # Introduction
-This repository contains scripts to reproduce the results presented in *Shrestha et al.: Comparative transcriptome profiling of heat stress response of the mangrove crab Scylla serrata across different sites.*
+This repository contains scripts to reproduce the results presented in *Shrestha et al.: Comparative transcriptome profiling of heat stress response of the mangrove crab Scylla serrata across sites of varying climate profiles*

 # Data
 The raw RNA-seq reads in fastq format can be downloaded from DDBJ Sequence Read Archive under the accession number DRA010977.
 Here is a direct [link](https://ddbj.nig.ac.jp/DRASearch/submission?acc=DRA010977).